Supreme Commander 2: Plot

-The story starts on the planet Altair II with the newly elected Coalition President's assassination, causing the breakup of the coalition formed during the expansion of the first game.
+The story starts on the planet Altair II In the 39th century with the newly elected Coalition President's assassination, causing the breakup of the coalition formed during the expansion of the first game.

 The first phase of the campaign (dedicated to the United Earth Federation, or UEF) follows Dominic Maddox, a UEF officer who is married to an Illuminate.
 After a botched training exercise and an incident in Coalition headquarters, Maddox fights off rogue Cybran units at a communications array.
 After repelling the attack, his commanding officer, Colonel Rogers, takes sole command of all UEF forces on the planet.
 After defending a strategic weapons facility and encountering a mysterious Cybran in the Weddell Straits, Rogers orders Maddox to destroy the Illuminate colony of New Cathedral.
 Maddox, replying that his wife is Illuminate and is inside New Cathedral, refuses and goes AWOL.
 After failing to stop UEF Commander Lynch from destroying New Cathedral with nuclear weapons before the population can be fully evacuated, Maddox decides to go on his own mission to eliminate Colonel Rogers.
 Along the way, he is contacted by Dr. Zoe Snyder, who had provided him with weapons before his desertion.
 She does so again, commenting that her doing so is "good for business."
 Maddox defeats Rogers' forces and destroys UEF command, but destroys the stealth system hiding a hidden portal in the process, unlocking the second phase of the campaign.